rlivingsus/misc/standaloneBooks.md

 Koontz, Dean: The Good Guy
 Lee, Jennifer: Fortune Cookie Chronicles
 Mitnick, Kevin: The Art of Deception
+Montgomery, Sy: The Soul of an Octopus 1.2022
 Mundy, Liza: Code Girls
 Niven, Larry: Lucifer's Hammer
 Pohl, Frederik: The World at the End of Time